Commitment + Clinical Leadership = Better Outcomes

 But even though you probably already know fruits are good for you, you might not be eating enough of them.
 However, by incorporating more fruits into your diet, you can start improving your nutrition.

-A few ways you can add more fruit into your meals is by:
+A few ways you can add more fruit to your meals include:

-• Making half your lunch fruit.
+- Make half your lunch fruit.
 When you make lunch, try to make half of it fruits.
-Fruits not only help you feel satiated throughout the day, but they can prevent you from packing unhealthy foods that don’t add as many nutrients into your diet.
+Fruits not only help you feel satiated throughout the day, but they can prevent you from packing unhealthy foods that don’t add as many nutrients to your diet.

-• Adding fruits into your salad.
+- Adding fruits to your salad.
 If you make a salad, try adding fruits as some of your main ingredients.
 This can help you improve your nutrition since fruits contain many different vitamins, minerals, and nutrients.

 Look to replace your favorite processed treats with fruits such as bananas or apples as well.
 Your health will improve as you continue to add more fruits into your meals.